Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Toddlers seem naturally attracted to pom poms!
 Those fuzzy, colorful pom poms can be used for many things other than crafts.
 My son loves to use them with his toy dump trucks.
 He loads them up and dumps them out over and over again.

 I found my toddler on the floor playing with a chip clip the other day.
 He was using it like a pair of tweezers, picking up small toys, and putting them into his trash truck.
-This is a simple activity that is great for their fine motor skills.

 We have a lot of toys for my 16 month old son.
 He's really rough on them, throwing them around and stepping on them.
 While we have bought a few toys brand new, we prefer to buy them used.